MN53 — Sekha Pāṭipada Sutta - The Trainee's Mode of Progress

 Then the Sakyans of Kapilavatthu approached the Blessed One.
 Having approached, they paid homage to the Blessed One and sat down to one side.
 While seated to one side, the Sakyans of Kapilavatthu said to the Blessed One, Here, venerable sir, a new assembly hall of the Sakyans of Kapilavatthu has been recently constructed, and it has not yet been used by any ascetic, brahmin, or human being.
 May the Blessed One be the first to use it.
 After it has been used by the Blessed One, the Sakyans of Kapilavatthu will use it.
 This will be for the long-term welfare and happiness of the Sakyans of Kapilavatthu.

 The Blessed One consented by silence.
 Then, knowing the Blessed One's consent, the Sakyans of Kapilavatthu rose from their seats, paid homage to the Blessed One, and, keeping him on their right, went to the new assembly hall.
-Having arrived, they spread coverings all over the assembly hall, prepared seats, set up a water vessel, and lit an oil lamp.
-Then they approached the Blessed One, paid homage to him, and stood to one side.

 While standing to one side, the Sakyans of Kapilavatthu said to the Blessed One, The assembly hall has been spread with coverings, venerable sir, seats have been prepared, a water vessel has been set up, and an oil lamp has been lit.
 Whenever the Blessed One considers it the right time.

-Then the Blessed One, having dressed and taken his bowl and robe, went to the assembly hall with the community of disciples.
 Having arrived, he washed his feet, entered the assembly hall, and sat down against the central pillar facing east.
 The community of disciples also washed their feet, entered the assembly hall, and sat down against the western wall facing east, with the Blessed One in front of them.
 The Sakyans of Kapilavatthu also washed their feet, entered the assembly hall, and sat down against the eastern wall facing west, with the Blessed One in front of them.

 Then the Blessed One, having instructed, inspired, encouraged, and gladdened the Sakyans of Kapilavatthu with a Dhamma talk for much of the night, addressed the Venerable Ānanda.

 Let it be clear to you, Ānanda, that among the Sakyans of Kapilavatthu, there is a disciple in training who is on the path.
 My back is aching; I will stretch it, said the Blessed One.
 Yes, venerable sir, replied the Venerable Ānanda to the Blessed One.
-Then the Blessed One arranged his robe in four folds, lay down on his right side in the lion's posture, placing one foot on the other, mindful and fully aware, with the intention of rising.

-Then the Venerable Ānanda addressed Mahānāma the Sakyan: Here, Mahānāma, a noble disciple is endowed with virtue, guards the doors of the sense faculties, is moderate in eating, devoted to wakefulness, possesses the seven good qualities, and easily attains the four jhānas, which are the higher mental states and the pleasant abiding in this very life, without difficulty or trouble.
+The Venerable Ānanda then addressed Mahānāma the Sakyan: Here, Mahānāma, a noble disciple is thus endowed with virtue, guards the doors of the senses, is moderate in eating, devoted to wakefulness, possesses the seven good qualities, and attains at will, without trouble or difficulty, the four jhānas that are the higher mental states and the pleasant abiding in the here and now.

 Just as, Mahānāma, when a hen has eight, ten, or twelve eggs, properly sat upon, properly warmed, properly incubated, even if she does not wish, Oh, that my chicks might pierce the eggshell with their claws or beaks and safely hatch out, yet those chicks are capable of piercing the eggshell with their claws or beaks and safely hatching out.